hnotess/Cruise0_SPA_JS/README.md

-# Sample 01 - Login
+# Demo Application for Cruise0

-The purpose of this article is to demonstrate how simple it is to set up and use the new Single Page Application SDK, and authenticate a user in your application using Auth0's Universal Login Page.
+This is a proof-of-concept demo app for Cruise0, built off of the [NodeJS/Express SPA Quickstart App](https://auth0.com/docs/quickstart/spa/vanillajs).

-## Running the Sample Application
+## Running the Application

 The sample can be run locally, by cloning the repository to your machine and then following the steps below.